-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Physician/Practitioner services, including doctor's office visits Covered services include: Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location \$15 copayment for each Medicare-covered primary care provider visit. \$25 copayment for each Medicare-covered primary care provider visit when using your POS benefit.
-Consultation, diagnosis, and treatment by a specialist \$30 copayment for each Medicare-covered specialist visit. \$50 copayment for each Medicare-covered specialist visit when using your POS benefit.
-Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment For hearing and balance exam cost sharing, please see the "Hearing services" section of this medical benefits chart.
+What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Physician/Practitioner services, including doctor's office visits Covered services include: • Medically-necessary medical care or surgery services furnished in a physician's office, certified ambulatory surgical center, hospital outpatient department, or any other location There is no coinsurance, copayment, or deductible for each Medicare- covered primary care provider visit. \$25 copayment for each Medicare-covered primary care provider visit when using your POS benefit. • Consultation, diagnosis, and treatment by a specialist \$35 copayment for each Medicare-covered specialist visit. \$50 copayment for each Medicare-covered specialist visit when using your POS benefit. • Basic hearing and balance exams performed by your PCP or specialist, if your doctor orders it to see if you need medical treatment For hearing and balance exam cost sharing, please see the "Hearing services" section of this medical benefits chart.
 For hearing and balance exam cost sharing when using your POS benefit, please see the "Hearing services" section of this medical benefits chart.
-Certain telehealth services, including: primary and specialty care, mental health care, opioid and substance abuse treatment, supervised exercise, occupational and physical therapy, speech language pathology services, kidney disease education, diabetes selfmanagement, and consultation and follow-up visits for a hospital stay, surgery, or emergency department visit.
-You have the option of getting these services through an inperson visit or by telehealth.
+Certain telehealth services, including: primary and specialty care, mental health care, opioid and substance abuse treatment, supervised exercise, occupational and physical therapy, speech language pathology services, kidney disease education, diabetes self- management, and consultation and follow-up visits for a hospital stay, surgery, or emergency department visit.
+You have the option of getting these services through an in- person visit or by telehealth.
 If you choose to get one of these services by telehealth, you must use a provider who offers the service by telehealth.
-For each Medicare-covered telehealth service, you will pay the applicable primary care provider or specialist visit cost sharing described above.
+For each Medicare- covered telehealth service, you will pay the applicable primary care provider or specialist visit cost sharing described above.
 For each Medicare- covered telehealth service, you will pay the applicable primary care provider or specialist visit cost sharing described above.

-What you must pay when you get these services Services that are covered for you In-Network Point-of-Service (POS) Physician/Practitioner services, including doctor's office visits (continued) Services will be provided via interactive audio and video communication when deemed clinically appropriate by the provider rendering the service.
-Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly endstage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or cooccurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth visit You have an in-person visit every 12 months while receiving these telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally Qualified Health Centers
+Services that are covered for youIn-Physician/Practitioner services, including doctor's office visits (continued)• Services will be provided via interactive audio and video Network Point-of-Service (POS) including doctor's office visits (continued) communication when deemed clinically appropriate by the provider rendering the service. provider rendering the service.
+Some telehealth services including consultation, diagnosis, and treatment by a physician or practitioner, for patients in certain rural areas or other places approved by Medicare Telehealth services for monthly end-stage renal disease-related visits for home dialysis members in a hospital-based or critical access hospital-based renal dialysis center, renal dialysis facility, or the member's home Telehealth services to diagnose, evaluate, or treat symptoms of a stroke, regardless of your location Telehealth services for members with a substance use disorder or cooccurring mental health disorder, regardless of their location Telehealth services for diagnosis, evaluation, and treatment of mental health disorders if: You have an in-person visit within 6 months prior to your first telehealth services Exceptions can be made to the above for certain circumstances Telehealth services for mental health visits provided by Rural Health Clinics and Federally